|The Chiltern Choir was formed in 1980, from a nucleus of

 Our Musical DirectorsWe have attracted a series of talented musical directors:

 In November 2017, at the start of its 50th-anniversary season, the Choir performed the world premiere of director Michael Cayton's Missa Beatae Virginis Mariae, commissioned by Choir President Patricia Parkes.
+The season finished with a sell-out gala performance of cinema classics, 'A Golden Night at the Movies'.

 The Choir also released its first professional recording in 2017 (May).
 Prozone Music Recordings set up its studio in St Mary’s Church Hall, Rickmansworth, the previous November, when we recorded Brahms' Ein deutsches Requiem, accompanied by four hands on piano instead of an orchestra.
 The pianists were Anna Le Hair and John Byron, with soloists Emily Rowley Jones (soprano) and Benjamin Seifert (baritone).
 The sleeve artwork 'The Long Journey' was gifted to the Choir by Neil Wax, a loyal supporter and Honorary Member of the Choir.